Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Enumeration/Powershell.md

 $ExecutionContext.SessionState.LanguageMode
 ```

-__LAPS__
+__Local Administrator Password Solution__
-- Local Administrator Password Solution is used to randomize and rotate local administrator passwords on Windows hosts and prevent lateral movement.
+- LAPS is used to _randomize and rotate local administrator passwords_ on Windows hosts and prevent lateral movement.
 - We can enumerate what domain users can read the LAPS password and what machines do not have LAPS installed.
 - An account that has joined a computer to a domain receives `All Extended Rights` over that host, and this right gives the account the ability to read passwords